Theoretical limits for sensing through phase separation: Discussion

 A further improvement was found by allowing the exchange of $S$ molecules between subsystems (homogenizing the volume fraction of $S$ outside of droplets in each system) which generated a positive feedback mechanism that amplified concentration differences.
 The exchange of $S$ ensures convergence of the phase equilibria across the two subsystems, ensuring a larger dense phase in the system with more $A$ as demonstrated in Fig. \ref{fig:competition}(c).
 These antagonistic interactions between subsystems resemble mRNA competition during p granule segregation \cite{Saha2016b, Lee2013}, stress granule formation \cite{Sanders2020}, and competition for signaling molecules during growth-factor signaling at the plasma membrane \cite{Oh2022-tv}.
 We highlight how these interactions drive higher sensitivity when distinguishing signals.

 We then proposed a minimal mechanism for optimal sensing of relative concentration through phase separation between two subsystems: competition for $S$ augmented by the replenishing of $A$ upon droplet formation.
-This replenishing may be realised with a semi-permeable membrane (allowing $A$ and $A'$, but not $S$, to be exchanged with a bath to maintain concentrations), through biochemical processes (production of molecules through e.g.\,reactions or transcription to balance depletion through droplet formation) or even different diffusivities in solution ($A$ and $A'$ diffusing faster than $S$).
+This replenishing may be realised with a semi-permeable membrane (allowing $A$ and $A'$, but not $S$, to be exchanged with a bath to maintain concentrations) or through different diffusivities in solution ($A$ and $A'$ diffusing faster than $S$).
+Another potential source of this replenishment comes in the form of active chemical reactions, the role of which are currently under much scrutiny in the formation of biomolecular condensates \cite{Weber2019}.
+The production of A and A’ molecules through reactions can counteract the depletion due to droplet formation: \textit{active} reactions would in principle allow for kinetics unrestricted by equilibrium thermodynamics.
+These reactions are also capable of preferentially suppressing or enhancing nucleation rates \cite{Ziethen2023, Cho2023}; these capabilities could be further leveraged to enhance sensing.
 At long times, only one subsystem (the one with more $A$) will sustain droplets in this scenario, as these interactions drive one system out of the phase separating regime, as demonstrated in Fig.\,\ref{fig:optimal}(c).

 We confirmed through simulations that this set-up works well also for finite decision times, distinguishing concentration differences of $\pm1\%$ with close to perfect accuracy within 10 minutes for our proposed nucleation kinetics \cite{Brangwynne2009, Du2018}.
 This timescale is shorter than those reported for other mechanisms: the ultrasensitive response in Cdc25C activation regulated by the phosphorylation of Cdk1, a classic example of Koshland-Goldbeter kinetics \cite{Goldbeter1981, Goldbeter1984}, function on timescales of at least 30 minutes \cite{Trunnell2011}.
 We propose that condensate formation provides an alternative mechanism that works in a fraction of the time, though precise measures of timescales will naturally vary between specific sensing systems.